Reviewing your calls

 Best practices

-- Update status as you work the lead — keeps your dashboard a real reflection of pipeline
+- Update status as you work the call — keeps your dashboard a real reflection of pipeline.
+You can do this right from the call list or from inside a call.

 - Always set booked value when a job converts — drives your revenue dashboard